Unequivocally Rare

 In Conclusion

 My goal, when I was a younger man, was to design pieces that could be purchased by the masses.
 My graphic design work was more focused on the art side of the gift market.
 Please read My Story for a detailed sequence of events.
-In my remaining years I’ve decided to focus on designing and producing a limited number of Trithemian Web™ Cryptograms for the serious, sophisticated, eclectic collectors.
+In my remaining years I’ve decided to focus on designing and producing a limited number of Trithemian Web™ Cryptograms for the serious, elite, eclectic collectors.

 “I regard collectors of my work as patrons; entrusted to preserve my thoughts through my compositions for generations to come.”